aphototool/A-Photo-Tool-Libre/INSTALL_ARCH.md

 git clone https://aur.archlinux.org/aphototoollibre.git
 ```

-- If git command fails with **git: command not found** you need to install it with `sudo pacman -S git` comand.
+- If git command fails with **git: command not found** you need to install it with `sudo pacman -S git` command.

 3. Enter command
 ```